Start: Carballo Finish: Finisterre

 As you walk back to the coast from Mourin, you will be surprised by the dramatic location of the most imposing lighthouse on the route: the Cabo Vilán, also the first electrified lighthouse of Spain.
 You can visit the house (now it holds a visitors’ centre and café) before you continue along the coast, past a modern fish factory and a chapel located on a hilltop above Camariñas.
 Todays´ route is relatively short, which allows you to have a longer lunch at restaurant Arnelo in Camariñas.
 The traditional village architecture has suffered from modernity, but it houses a small museum dedicated to the typical handcrafted lace of Camariñas.
 After lunch your walk back to Do Cotariño or order a taxi when it’s time to return for dinner.

 Muxia seems to be an ugly town, but the old high street was built with its back to the ocean and now hides behind a first line of modern buildings.
-Your hotel is a modern 3-star hotel; for dinner you can choose between several outstanding and/or affordable pilgrim’s restaurants
+Your hotel is a modern 3-star hotel at the outskirts of town.
+If you follow the route all the way to the Sanctuary Virgen de la Barca and back, you'll explore the old parts of town and select tonigth's restaurant.
+You can choose between several outstanding and/or affordable pilgrim’s restaurants.

 To avoid 3km of tarmac road and the crossing of 3 small ‘fjords’ with very steep ascents/descents, you ride partway with the taxi that transports your luggage.
 From Moreira - a small hamlet with no services- you walk to the beach and join a section of the Camiño dos Faros along a barren coastline with similarities to Scottish or Nordic landscapes.
 Today’s lighthouse is again small but located at the Westmost edge of Europe: Cabo Touriñan.
 Form there you turn south to the surfers’ beach of Nemiña and enjoy lunch before you walk the last 2km to a Rural Hotel run by an excellent local cook.
 Dinner is again included

-The last stage is again a very interesting one, especially between Castomiñan and Finisterre when you walk very close to the cliffs and appreciate once more the skill and bravery of fishermen that stand on exposed corners to get the best catch.
-The section between Castrexe and Castromiñan can be skipped, but then you will miss the last 1,5km of sandy and desolate beach before Finisterra and the remains of a celtic fortification (called castro).
+The last stage is again a very interesting one, especially between Praia Arnela and Finisterre when you walk very close to the cliffs and appreciate once more the skill and bravery of fishermen that stand on exposed corners to get the best catch.
+The section between Castrexe and Praia Arnela can be skipped, but then you will miss the last 1,5 km of sandy and desolate beach before Finisterra.

 Don’t let the total distanced discourage you.
-Even the maximum stage of 18,5km becomes doable if you walk first to your hotel in Finisterre, check in, take a shower and postpone the last and the most symbolic part of the Camiño (approx. 7km, 330 in ascent and descent) to later that night or very early next morning: the loop-walk to the Cabo Finisterre which is a magic place to be around at sunset or dawn.
-Although the walk afterwards, back to the town of Finisterre along the road is a bit of an anti-climax, you share that with pilgrim’s who’ve often come a very, very, long way and who’s faces glow with satisfaction and emotion as they reach to ‘the end of the world’ , to Finis-terrae.
+Even the maximum stage of 20 km becomes doable if you walk first to your hotel in Finisterre, check in, take a shower and postpone the last and the most symbolic part of the Camiño (approx. 7, 5 km, 330 in ascent and descent) to later that night or very early next morning: the loop-walk to the Cabo Finisterre which is a magic place to be around at sunset or dawn.
+Although the walk afterwards, back to the town of Finisterre along the road is a bit of an anti-climax, you share that with pilgrim’s who’ve often come a very, very, long way and who’s faces glow with satisfaction and emotion as they have finally reached ‘the end of the world’, Finis-terrae.

-HIGHLEY RECOMMENDED: you can upgrade to the tiny design and delicatessen hotel at the Cape Hotel Semaforo de Fisterra
+HIGHLY RECOMMENDED: you can upgrade to the tiny design and delicatessen hotel at the Cape Hotel Semaforo de Fisterra which also means that you'll shorten the walk to 7hrs (distance of 16.3 km; 745m ascent, 640m descent)

 Today your programme ends after breakfast.
 You can take a bus to Santiago.